abhilashreddykallepu/kooaba-api-v4-samplecode/php/README.md

 ## Uploading an item

-The _upload.php_ script allows you to upload `items` to your account.
+The _upload.php_ script allows you to upload items` to your account.
 An item has one or more images.

 Modify the config variables in the script:

-   `$data_key` - you need a `data-key` and a `bucket-id` which the bucket you want to put images into.
-The `data-key` you can find on your account on the [kooaba platform, data keys section](https://platform.kooaba.com/datakeys/).
+   `$data_key` - you need a Data API Key and a Bucket UUID of the bucket you want to add items into.
+You can find your Data API Keys on the [kooaba platform, API Access, Data API Keys](https://platform.kooaba.com/datakeys/).
 You need to use the `secret-token` string.
-The `bucket-id` you can find on [Reference Items section](https://platform.kooaba.com/items/).
+You can find the Bucket UUID in the [Reference Items section](https://platform.kooaba.com/items/).

    `bucket_uuid` - The id of the bucket you want to put the image into.